 Many people are concerned about the environment, and with solar panels becoming increasingly affordable, replacing some or all of your power usage with solar power can be a great way to offset high electricity bills.
+So, how can solar power run home appliances?

 Whether you will be able to live totally off-the-grid depends on your energy consumption.
 If you are able to live very simply, using a lot of low-power appliances and your home has been specifically designed to be “green” or energy efficient, then it may be possible for you to live off the power of the sun alone.
 However, for most people it will be most effective to just replace some of the power you use in your home with solar.